 We borrow funds under master repurchase agreements with various counterparties.
 The documents that govern these master repurchase agreements and the related guarantees contain, and additional lending facilities may contain, customary affirmative and negative covenants, including financial covenants applicable to us that may restrict our ability to further incur borrowings, restrict our distributions to stockholders prohibit us from discontinuing insurance coverage, replacing our Manager and restrict our flexibility to determine our operating policies and investment strategy.
 In particular, our master repurchase agreements require us to maintain a certain amount of cash or set aside assets sufficient to maintain a specified liquidity position that would allow us to satisfy our collateral obligations.
 As a result, we may not be able to leverage our assets as fully as we would otherwise choose, which could reduce our return on assets.
 If we fail to meet or satisfy any of these covenants, we would be in default under these agreements, and our lenders could elect to declare outstanding amounts due and payable, terminate their commitments, require the posting of additional collateral and enforce their interests against existing collateral.
 We may also be subject to cross-default and acceleration rights in our other debt facilities.
-Further, this could also make it difficult for us to satisfy the Investment Company Act.
-In addition, in the event that the lender files for bankruptcy or becomes insolvent, our access to bank credit facilities and increase our cost of capital.
-Our master repurchase agreements also grant certain modifications to the pledged collateral.
+Further, this could also make it difficult for us to satisfy the requirements necessary to maintain our qualification as a REIT for U.S. federal income tax purposes or to maintain our exclusion from registration under the Investment Company Act.
+In addition, in the event that the lender files for bankruptcy or becomes insolvent, our loans may become subject to bankruptcy or insolvency proceedings, thus depriving us, at least temporarily, of the benefit of these assets.
+Such an event could restrict our access to bank credit facilities and increase our cost of capital.
+Our master repurchase agreements also grant certain consent rights to the lenders thereunder, which give them the right to consent to certain modifications to the pledged collateral.
 This could limit our ability to manage a pledged investment in a way that we think would provide the best outcome for our stockholders.